Thibaud-Ardoin/Dial-a-Ride/README.md

 --rl 0 \
 --augmentation 0
 ```

+# Results

+On one hand, this Method manages to reproduce to 100% a simple sub-optimal strategy such as Nearest Neighbor.
+This enable us to conclude that our model fully capture the multitype constraints of the problem.

+On the other hand, optimal strategies on small dataset are very complicated and are reproduced to only 92%.
+This keeps us a GAP to optimal strategy between 2 and 3%.
+This evaluations are made on Cordeau2007 dataset with instances that contain 3 drivers and 16 targets.

 ## Disclamer
 The repo needs a bit of restructuration and cleaning and commenting here and there.
 But don't hesitate to ask for any question in the Issues, or per Mail.